wagtail/rfcs/text/043-author-locking.md

 editors as well as administrators, the "Lock" permission may now be added to editors who didn't previously have "Lock" permission.

-This means that we will need to tweak the way the permissions work so that editors cannot unlock pages that they are not supposed to.
+This means that we will need to tweak the permissions so that editors cannot unlock pages that they are not supposed to (such as globally locked pages).

 To do this, we will add a separate "Unlock any page" permission, this will allow users with this permission to unlock pages that are globally locked or locked by someone else.

+For backwards compatibility, this permission will initially be given to all groups and users who previously had the "Lock" permission.

-When an editor has the "Locked" permission but not "Unlock any page", they can only lock pages that aren't currently already locked and only unlock pages that they have locked themselves.
+When an editor has the "Lock" permission but not "Unlock any page", they can only unlock pages that they have locked themselves.

 ### Page editor UI changes